-Keywords: deterministic annealing, optimization, dimension reduction
+Keywords: deterministic annealing, Generative Topographic Mapping, nonlinear optimization 2010 MSC: 65K10, 65J15

 1. Introduction

 Visualization of high-dimensional data in a low-dimension space is the core of exploratory data analysis in which users seek the most meaningful information hidden under the intrinsic complexity of data mostly due to high dimensionality.
 Among many tools available thanks to the recent advances in machine learning techniques and statistical analysis, Generative Topographic Mapping (GTM) has been extensively studied and successfully used in many application areas: biology [1, 2], medicine [3, 4], feature selection [5], to name a few.